MaHeNow/serious-endless-runner/DevDiary.md

 }
 ```

-Object with that script continue to walk in one direction, until a timer reaches zero.
-Then, the timer gets reset with a new random value in the specified range, and the object turns around.
+Objects with that script continue to walk in one direction, until a timer reaches zero.
+Then, the timer gets reset to a new random value ranging from [`MinimumTurningTime`, `MaximumTurningTime`], and the object turns around.

 #### Enemy with a continuous walking pattern